 The unit EART22101 comprises seven websites combining videos, quizzes, and other learning materials on topics surrounding evolution, and ancient life.
 EART27201 has eight sites that focus on invertebrate macrofossils, and include 3D fossil models and the occasional virtual microscope.
 Materials are generally CC-BY and sources are always provided.
 There are other elements of course delivery provided through Blackboard (more quizzes, achievements to unlock) and – of course – in person, which aren't included.

-At Manchester I teach on field courses with a focus on structural geology, igneous rocks, and mapping for second-year students (EART20300), and sedimentary rocks for first-year petroleum engineers (EART10952).
-I also give small group tutorials, help assess further modules, and teach the second-year palaeontology module:
+I also teach on field courses with a focus on structural geology, igneous rocks, and mapping for second-year students (EART20300).
+In addition to these, I give small group tutorials, and help deliver or assess on a number of further modules:

-My teaching also includes the supervision of MEarthSci and MPhil projects.
+My teaching also includes the supervision of MEarthSci and MPhil projects, and PhD students.

 During my time at Imperial College as a PhD student, I conducted between 6 and 15 hours a week teaching as a graduate teaching assisstant for the following modules:

 Also at whilst Imperial, I: lectured on abiogenesis and early evolution for the fourth-year module Palaeobiology (5.17) and evolution for the first-year course Dynamic Earth (2.03); coordinated all Earth Science undergraduate demonstrating for an academic year; and was awarded Graduate Teaching Assistant of the Year: Faculty of Engineering, Imperial College, 2011.
 I've helped teach 3 field trips a year since 2007, which included the Imperial College trips: